konflux-ci/architecture/ADR/0006-log-conventions.md

 collectors and reflects the namespace in which the controller is running.
 See section on automatically added logs below.)

+This should appear in the `ADDITIONAL_JSON_DATA` at the end of the log line and can optionally appear in the human-readable `MESSAGE`.

 Include a `user_id` if one exists and is applicable for the event being logged.

 ### 5. Where it came from?